-- 37. We support all students and adhere to statutory timescales. - 38.
-The Safeguarding Team is responsible for ensuring that we have an up to date list of these groups of students. - 39.
+- 38. We support all students and adhere to statutory timescales. - 39.
+The Safeguarding Team is responsible for ensuring that we have an up to date list of these groups of students. - 40.
 BMAT will endeavour to support students through: - a.
 The curriculum and school ethos, which promote a positive, supportive and secure environment and which give all students and adults a sense of being respected and valued as well as ensure they recognise when they are at risk and how to get help when they need it. - b.
-Encouraging students to report safeguarding or child protection concerns. - c.
-The consistent implementation of behaviour management policies. - d.
-Regular liaison with agencies that support students and their families. - e.
-The development and support of a responsive and knowledgeable staff group. - 40.
+Teaching students about safeguarding, including online safety as part of a broad and balanced curriculum.
+This will include covering relevant issues through our Relationships and Sex Education and Health Education curriculum, which will be compulsory from September 2020.
+Details of this can be found in our BMAT RSE Policy 2020. - c.
+Encouraging students to report safeguarding or child protection concerns. - d.
+The consistent implementation of behaviour management policies. - e.
+Regular liaison with agencies that support students and their families. - f.
+The development and support of a responsive and knowledgeable staff group. - 41.
 Children Missing from Education: A student missing from education for ten days could be a potential indicator of abuse and neglect.
 Should a student be missing in education without contact from their parent or carer, this will be reported to the home local authority where they live.
 The Attendance officer will inform the Designated Lead and the Deputy designated lead.
-Parents will ensure that the school has at least two emergency contacts for their child. - 41.BMAT supports students on the Child Protection Register or for whom it has child protection concerns by: - a.
-Following the guidance set out in any child protection plans.
+Parents will ensure that the school has at least two emergency contacts for their child. - 42.
+Pupils with a social worker (Child in Need and Child Protection Plans: Pupils may need a social worker due to safeguarding or welfare needs.
+We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.
+The DSL and all members of staff will work with and support social workers to help protect vulnerable children.
+Where we are aware that a pupil has a social worker, the ©BMAT